kafkaacademy/auth0-spa-login/README.md

 ### user defined text

-The login button text con be chahged by setting
+The login/logout text can be configured:

 ```html
     <auth0-button